misskey-dev/misskey/README.md

 Welcome!

-Missy is a completely open source, ultimately sophisticated new type of mini-blog based SNS.
+Misskey is a completely open source, ultimately sophisticated new type of mini-blog based SNS.

 ![ss](./resources/ss.jpg)